Exploiting Observation Bias to Improve Matrix Completion: Introduction

-\textbf{MCAR data.} Much of the existing literature on matrix completion focuses on the model where entries are missing completely at random (MCAR) : for each $i, j \in [n]$, $a_{ij} = 1$ with probability $p > 0$ and $0$ with probability $1-p$ independently, i.e. $a_{ij} \overset{\iid}{\sim} \Ber(p)$.
-Some prominent early works include that of \citet{candes2008exact}, \citet{cai2008singular}, and \citet{recht2009simpler}.
-As a more recent example, the work of \citet{chatterjee15} proposes a simple estimation approach known as Universal Singular Value Thresholding (\USVT) that achieves the minimax error rate up to a constant factor for MCAR data and performs well in practice.
-Moreover, the recent work of \citet{Li_2020} proposes an approach similar to the work of our paper but in the MCAR model, achieving a consistent estimator using a nearest-neighbor based approach.
+Matrix completion is a fundamental task in modern machine learning that has garnered widespread interest across many societal and engineering domains \citep{hazewinkel2022sensitivity, steck2010training, abadie2010synthetic, davenport2016overview}.
+In matrix completion, the goal is to estimate a matrix from partial and noisy observations of its entries.
+Specifically, we aim to recover an $m \times n$ matrix $\bfX = (x_{ij})_{(i,j)\in [m]\times[n]}$ with access to noisy observations of only a small subset of its entries.
+This subset of observed entries can be characterized by a mask or what we refer to as the observation matrix $\bfA = (a_{ij})_{i,j\in [m] \times [n]}$ taking values in $\lbrace 0, 1\rbrace$, where $a_{ij} = 1$ if a noisy version $y_{ij}$ of $x_{ij}$ is observed, and $0$ otherwise (entry $(i,j)$ is missing) for $(i, j) \in [m] \times [n]$.

-However, despite the wealth of research focusing on this model, it is often not applicable in practice, as there are often covariates influencing both the observation pattern and the outcome.
-Thus, in order to understand the practical conditions under which matrix completion can be performed, we must focus our attention on the model previously described where observations are missing not at random (MNAR).
+\paragraph{The MCAR framework.} Much of the existing literature on matrix completion has been focused on the so-called missing completely at random (MCAR) model.
+In this framework, all entries are revealed independently $a_{ij} \sim \mathrm{Ber}(p)$, i.e. $a_{ij}=1$ with probability $p$ and $0$ otherwise for $p \in (0,1]$.
+Some early prominent works under the MCAR framework have been based on convex optimization and spectral methods \citep{candes2009power, recht2011simpler, cai2010singular, keshavan2009matrix, keshavan2012matrix, chatterjee2015matrix, chen2020noisy}.
+Specifically, the work of \cite{chatterjee2015matrix} proposed a simple estimation procedure known as Universal Singular Value Thresholding (USVT) that achieves the minimax error rate up to a constant factor under the MCAR framework.
+In another line of work, non-pararmetric methods based on collaborative filtering have been shown to achieve consistent estimation, notably \cite{li2019nearest}, and \cite{borgs2021iterative}.